 - Aloe Vera – Helps retain the moisture content in the skin.
 Skin toner.
 Skin soother.
 Helpful with treating burns, rashes and skin infections.
 Moisturize and soothes skin.
 (Beard Wash, Lotion, Soaps).

-- Apricot Oil (Prunus Armeniaca Kernal Oil – *Sodium Apricot Kernelate*) – Rich oil.
+- Apricot Kernel Oil (Prunus Armeniaca Kernal Oil – *Sodium Apricot Kernelate*) – High in mineral and vitamin content.
 Non-greasy.
+Lightweight.
 Absorbs into the skin well.
+It is extracted from the pits of apricots.
 Used for sensitive, dry, inflamed and mature skin.
 Conditions and softens skin.
 Comedogenic Rating 2.
-In skin care products it is good for those with combination to dry skin types.
+In skin care products it is good for those with combination to dry skin types, mature, senstive and inflamed skin.
 (Salves, Soaps)

 - Argan Oil (Argania Spinosa Oil) – Rich in Vitamin E and essential fatty acids.
 Non-greasy.
 Used for its moisturizing and skin smoothing properties.
 Helps to prevent drying and split ends in hair care products.
 It is a more expensive oil due to the high demand compared to supply.
 It is said to be helpful to skin that is acne prone or that has acne scarring.
 Also said to help regulate the production of sebum.
 Said to be helpful in restoring balance of natural oils and stimulating hair growth, helpful with repair and prevention of split ends making it a good addition to beard care products.
 Comedogenic Rating 0.
 In skin care products it is good for most skin types, particularly acne prone skin.
 (Beard Oil, Soaps)